jeredw/gbforth/README.md

 ## What would be better

-TODO...
 Named parameters and no implicit parameter stack?
 Lexical scope?
 It's interesting that taking out the implicit stack kinda makes it not feel like Forth anymore.
+Anyway, it is fun to play with.